Below are some tips and tricks to take care of your Modern Forestry candle.

 When a candle is burning, it is a delicate balance of solid, liquid, and gas.
-The flame melts the solid wax and oil mixture, then turns it into a liquid.
+The flame melts the solid wax and oil mixture turning it into a liquid.
 As the liquid melts it releases the oil into the air.
-As the oil and wax get closer to the wick, it releases into flame, and the flame repeats the cycle.
+As the oil and wax get closer to the wick, it releases into flame and the flame repeats the cycle.

 A small minority of our candles will not properly burn and the flame doesn't get hot enough to melt the wax around the edge.
 This forms a tunnel and an effect we call "tunneling"

-Sometimes the cause of this is because of too much oil in the candle for it to burn (especially in some of our earlier recipes of coffeehouse), but in most cases, this has to do with how long you burn the candle.
-If you burn your candle an amount of time that is too short (less than 45 minutes) it will begin to create layers of unmelted wax that will start to effect the constitution of our candles and cause tunneling.
-If you burn your candle too long it will superheat the sites of the glass and cause them to become black.
+Sometimes the cause of tunneling is too much oil in the candle for it to burn (especially in some of our earlier recipes of Coffeehouse).
+In most cases tunneling has to do with how long you burn the candle.
+If you burn your candle for too short of time (less than 45 minutes), it will begin to create layers of unmelted wax that will start to affect the constitution of our candles and cause tunneling.
+If you burn your candle too long it will superheat the sides of the glass and cause the jar to become black.

-To prevent tunnelling always let your candle melt the wax all the way around the jar.
+To prevent tunneling, always let your candle melt the wax all the way around the jar.